radareorg/radare2-book/introduction/basic_usage.md

 Many people requested a sample session of using radare to help in understanding how the shell works and how to perform the most common tasks like disassembling, seeking, binary patching and debugging.

-I strongly encourage you to read the rest of this book to help you understand better how everything works and enhace your skills, the learning curve of radare is usually a bit harder at the beggining, but after an hour of using it you will easily understand how most of the things work and how to get them cooperate together :)
+I strongly encourage you to read the rest of this book to help you understand better how everything works and to improve your skills.
+The learning curve for radare is usually a bit steep at the beggining.
+However, after an hour of using it you will easily understand how most of the things work and how to combine the various tools radare offers :)

-For walking thru the binary file you will use three different kind of basic actions: seek, print and alterate.
+Navigating a binary file is done using three simple actions: seek, print and alterate.

-To 'seek' there's an specific command abreviated as `s` than accepts an expression as argument that can be something like `10`, `+0x25` or `[0x100+ptr_table]`.
+The 'seek' command is abbreviated as `s` and accepts an expression as its argument.
+This expression can be something like `10`, `+0x25` or `[0x100+ptr_table]`.
 If you are working with block-based files you may prefer to set up the block size to 4K or the size required with the command `b` and move forward or backward at seeks aligned to the block size using the `>` and `<` commands.

 The 'print' command aliased as `p`, accepts a second letter to specify the print mode selected.
 The most common ones are `px` for printing in hexadecimal, `pd` for disassembling.